Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 If you are using the Breath of Sindragosa talent, Empower Rune

 Weapon is crucial to extending its duration.
-You use the first charge with your
+Generally, use it after 10-15 seconds,

 With Obliteration, it is ideal to use

-seconds before your Pillar window.
-This helps with pooling while maintaining
+a couple of seconds before your Pillar window.
+With

 Remorseless Winter